Skip to content. Skip to main navigation.

 There is a long history and debate surrounding the legalization of raw milk in the United States.
 Michigan was the first state to require pasteurization of all dairy products sold to the public.
 A 2009 review of raw milk consumption found that 29 states allow some form of on- or off-farm raw milk sales, but only a few allow sales in grocery stores.
 CDC has documented fewer illnesses and outbreaks from raw milk in states that prohibit sales.

-In 1987, the FDA mandated pasteurization of all milk and milk products for human consumption effectively banning the shipment of raw milk in interstate commerce with the exception of cheese made from raw milk, provided the cheese has been aged a minimum of 60 days and is clearly labeled as unpasteurized.
+In 1987, the FDA mandated pasteurization of all milk and milk products for human consumption, effectively banning the shipment of raw milk in interstate commerce with the exception of cheese made from raw milk, provided the cheese has been aged a minimum of 60 days and is clearly labeled as unpasteurized.

 "No person shall cause to be delivered into interstate commerce or shall sell, otherwise distribute, or hold for sale or other distribution after shipment in interstate commerce any milk or milk product in final package form for direct human consumption unless the product has been pasteurized or is made from dairy ingredients (milk or milk products) that have all been pasteurized..."

-Real Life Dangers of
+Real Life Dangers of Raw Milk

 Several families offered to share their stories on video to help raise awareness about the potential risks and negative effects on health from drinking contaminated raw milk.